 Indian Navy’s new survey vessel hits the water

-Sandhayak, the first of the four survey vessels (large) being built for the Indian Navy, was launched in Kolkata on 5 December.
+Sandhayak, the first of the four Indian Navy’s survey vessels (large), was launched in Kolkata on 5 December.

 As informed, the vessel was designed and developed by Defence Public Sector Undertaking, Garden Reach Shipbuilders and Engineers (GRSE) Limited.
 Initially, the contract for building four survey ships was signed between the MoD and GRSE on 30 Oct 2018.